-NOAA assesses whether the project is based on broad community support and the award can deliver a focused and effective outreach strategy regarding NOAA's mission to protect the nation's natural resources through fish passage.
-Applications will be evaluated based on the following:
+This criterion evaluates whether the project is based on broad community support, demonstrates meaningful engagement, and includes a comprehensive outreach and education strategy.
+Applications will be evaluated equally based on the following:

-(a) Community Support.
-Do the proposed actions demonstrate broad community support?
-Has the applicant provided support letters from a diverse range of actively contributing groups, including funders and landowners?
-A diverse range of groups may include community associations, local environmental justice organizations, underserved communities, tribes, indigenous communities, business/agricultural groups, adjacent landowners, and/or state, territorial, and local governments.
+(a) Community Support: Do the proposed actions demonstrate broad community support?
+Has the applicant provided support letters from actively contributing groups, such as funders and landowners?
 (5 points)

-(b) Inclusive Planning and Engagement.
-Does the proposal demonstrate early and meaningful engagement of the local community, including tribes, indigenous and/or underserved communities, in decision-making and describe how any barriers to engaging in project planning and/or accessing the project benefits will be addressed?
-Is there a clearly outlined strategy to maintain engagement of a diverse range of community groups, including underserved communities, in the proposed restoration actions?
+(b) Inclusive Planning and Engagement: Does the proposal demonstrate early and meaningful engagement of the local community, including tribal members, with opportunities to affect decision-making related to vision and execution of the project?
 Engagement can occur directly, or in collaboration with a local partner, including through contracts and subawards.
 (5 points)

 (c) Community Outreach and Education.
-Does the proposal include an outreach and education strategy to share information about fish passage barrier removal goals and results to a broad and diverse audience?
+Does the proposal include an outreach and education strategy to share information about fish passage barrier removal goals and results to the local community, including tribal members?
 The strategy may include traditional forms of outreach but may also include informal education and mentoring or hands-on activities that encourage support for fish passage and migratory fish restoration.
 (5 points)